-Who really goes to a food bank? - BBC News
+Who really goes to a food bank?

 The best inoculation against needing a food bank seems to be a full-time permanent job.

-Although there have been reports of people in decent jobs turning to food banks, the research suggests this remains very unusual.
+Although there have been reports of people in regular jobs turning to food banks, the research suggests this remains very unusual.

 But there are some distinct characteristics of food bank users that are different from the general face of poverty.